 Finding, understanding and celebrating your personal style is a journey, not a destination.
-It can change direction, hit road blocks, run out of fuel, be fast and furious and fun and adventurous.
-It’s not just about understanding but actually working with your personal style.
-As a fashion stylist, when I work with clients, my first step is understanding their personal style through their interpretation.
+It can change direction, hit roadblocks, run out of fuel, be fast and furious and fun and adventurous.
+It’s not just understanding but also working with your personal style.
+So as a personal stylist, the first step with my clients, is understanding their personal style through their own interpretation.

-Just looking at what someone’s wearing will not give you a clear vision of their personal style.
-This is often because even the client themselves may be unsure of their style direction.
-Maybe you’re stuck in a style rut, feel that as a person you’ve changed or you’re simply too afraid to wear the things you actually really like for fear of sticking out or looking stupid.
+Just looking at what someone’s wearing will not always give you a clear vision of their personal style.
+This is often because even the individual may be unsure of their own style direction.
+Maybe you’re stuck in a style rut, feel that as a person you’ve changed or you’re simply too afraid to wear the things you actually really like for fear of sticking out or looking silly.

 What if I told you there’s a way for you to wear whatever you want (within reason) and make it work to your personal tastes.
-Although I briefly touched on this in how to style a longline denim jacket, I wanted to expand and clarify the best ways to understand and work with your personal style.
+Although briefly touched on in how to style a longline denim jacket, let’s expand and clarify the best ways to understand and work with your personal style.

 IT’S OK TO LIKE WHAT YOU LIKE

 It’s ok to not like loud prints and it’s ok if neon clothing makes you uncomfortable.
-Understanding the colours that best suit your skin tone and personality will make you feel beautiful and confident.
-It will not only make fashion fun for you but it will also make shopping less stressful.
+Understanding and wearing the colours that best suit your skin tone and personality, will make you feel beautiful and confident.
+It will not only make fashion fun for you, but it will also make shopping less stressful.

 People often ask me why I wear a lot of black.
 My answer is I love it!
 Black is a powerful colour, striking yet versatile.
-As a fashion stylist, I enjoy it because it challenges me to play around with textures and fabrics.
-This also gives many appearances to one colour palette.
+Additionally, as a fashion stylist, it’s a stylish challenge to play around with textures and fabrics, which also gives many appearances to one colour palette.